 General coursework typically includes political science, anthropology, geography, psychology, sociology classes, and more.
 Students can also choose to focus their studies by taking introductory classes in microeconomics, macroeconomics, history, international politics, international business, or religious studies courses.

 Typically, these are the skills any student of social science can expect to encounter:

 - Written and oral communication skills

 - Critical and analytical thinking

 Social Science Salary and Earnings Information

 Because of the variety of career opportunities, the earnings for individuals with social science degrees vary widely.
 According to the Bureau of Labor Statistics, social scientists earned a median annual salary of $67,200 in 2007.
-Some of the top earning social scientists earned over $100,000 in 2007.

 Other fields earned the following median annual salaries in 2007: